 Yes, in order to properly infuse active cannabinoids into a fat prior to making homemade edibles, you need to first decarboxylate your cannabis.

 How To Decarboxylate: The Basics

 Assuming you have both, follow these four easy steps for a near-flawless decarboxylation.
 Be advised that this is a very aromatic process and will make your living space smell like cannabis.

 - Preheat your oven (or toaster oven) to 250 degrees Fahrenheit.
 Turn your overhead hood fan on if you have one.

 - Line a baking sheet or glass baking dish with parchment paper.
 Lay your cannabis flower out evenly on the parchment paper.
 If you have any larger buds, grind or rip them into small pieces before laying them out evenly on the parchment paper.

 - Put your baking sheet or glass dish in the preheated oven for 40 minutes.

 - After 40 minutes, pull your baking sheet from the oven and let your cannabis flower cool.
 It should be browned and brittle to the touch.

 What’s the Best Decarboxylation Temperature?

 While the above steps called for a temperature of 250F, the best decarboxylation temperature depends on the cannabinoid you’re trying to optimize.
 The optimal decarboxylation temperature is different for different cannabinoids.

 Should You Grind Your Cannabis Before Decarboxylation?

 Grinding your cannabis flower down before decarboxylation doesn’t matter much.
 Assuming you’re using a convection oven for decarboxylation, the difference is going to be marginal.

 Grinding your cannabis does matter for infusion though.
 After you’re done with decarboxylation, you’ll want to grind your cannabis down to increase your flower’s surface area and optimize the infusion.

 Yes, You Can Decarboxylate…

 If you’ve just finished up a home grow and have fresh trim, why not turn it into edibles?
-You can decarboxylate fresh trim the same way you would decarboxylate cannabis flower.
+You can decarboxylate fresh trim the same way you would decarboxylate hemp flower.